Applied Art

 The programme provides the perfect environment to experiment with new material considerations and explore the personal and public dimensions of making.
 Students develop a personal creative identity and proficiency in design principles and techniques, alongside theoretical positioning in relation to contemporary art practices.
 Through a mixture of workshops, lectures and tutorials, students develop professional approaches and relationships in the creative field essential for establishing and sustaining a professional practice.

-Ceramics / Glass graduates have a wide range of national and international opportunities open to them, as designer, maker, artist, educator and creative entrepreneur.
+As a consequence of the skills acquired, Ceramics & Glass graduates have a wide range of national and international opportunities open to them, as designer, maker, artist, educator and creative entrepreneur.
 Increasingly, graduates progress to further study at postgraduate level to refine their creative abilities and approach.
-NCAD offers a range of innovative masters programmes, as well as a practice-based PhD
+NCAD offers a range of innovative masters programmes, as well as a practice-based PhD.

 Please see the Study at NCAD section for full application details.